opencv/opencv/doc/tutorials/imgproc/histograms/template_matching/template_matching.markdown

 -   The mask must have the same dimensions as the template

--   The mask should be a greyscale image where each pixel contains some value from black to white.
+-   The mask should be a grayscale image where each pixel contains some value from black to white.
     Pixels that are white are fully included in calculating the best match.
 Pixels that are black are excluded from the match.
-A value between black and white will include some of the match proportion to how dark the pixel is.
+A value between black and white will include some of the match in proportion to how dark the pixel is.
+Although the image should be a grayscale whose output from the file command should look something like: "PNG image data, 128 x 128, 8-bit gray +alpha, non-interlaced", opencv will read the image into an rgb matrix that will be applied during the image match.

     ![](images/Template_Matching_Mask_Example.jpg)